Company formation in Nova Scotia

 Powers of company

-A Canada Corporation has all the powers of a natural person.
+A Canadian corporation possesses the full powers of a natural person.

 Language of legislation and corporate documents